UtrechtUniversity/researchcloud-items/docs/primer/workshop-src.md

 Below are some suggestions for Research-IT support staff to assist new users during their first use of SURF ResearchCloud.
-While most users will be able to find their bearings using available documentation, you can make the difference to make this a much faster and more gentle learning curve.
+While most users will be able to find their bearings using available documentation, you can make the difference to make this a fast, smooth learning curve.

 The below steps build upon either other.
 They minimize the roundtrips that you and users need to wait for SURF ResearchCloud and SRAM services to complete